endurantgames/cosmiclegends/src/classes/knight.md

 At the start of Volume 5, choose an ability from this list or any previous list.

 :::::: {.ability-list .v5 }::::::::::
+Change the Course of Mighty Rivers

+:   As a move during the Hero Phase, you can roll a Power Display,
+    Stunt, or Combo to affect the Scene.
+Choose a number of Scene Power Words equal to the Effectiveness of the roll; those Scene Power Words don't exist (and can't be used by you, the Editor's characters, or any other Heroes) until the end of the current Crisis, after which the Scene reset to normal.

 Super-Patriot
 :   *Prerequisite: The _Patriot_ Class Ability.* Instead of choosing
     a Volume 5 Knight Ability, you can choose a Volume 5 or lower